GCG-PoliticalScience/GCG-Web/content/team/Team.md

 ## [Ingo Rohlfing](https://twitter.com/ingorohlfing)
 I am a professor of political science at the Univerosty of Cologne.
-My primary research and teaching interests are social science methods with an emphasis on causal inference, qualitative and multimethod research, and research transparency and reproducibility.
+My primary research and teaching interests are social science methods with an emphasis on causal inference, qualitative and multi-method research, and research transparency and reproducibility.
 Substantively, I sometimes work on political parties and party politics.
 You can find most up-to-date information about my research on my [personal homepage](https://ingorohlfing.wordpress.com).

 ## [Katie Nutley]()
+My name is Katelyn Nutley.
+And I am the Gender Citation Gap’s doctoral researcher.
+I have an undergraduate degree in International Relations from the College of William & Mary and the University of St Andrews.
+I additionally hold a double Master’s in Comparative Politics and in International Administration and Global Governance from the University of Konstanz and the University of Gothenburg, respectively.
+I previously studied globalisation and identity politics at the University of Zürich.
+At present I am enrolled at the University of Cologne, where I am working on my dissertation concerning partisanship and police response.

 ## [Samrawit Berhane](https://cccp.uni-koeln.de/de/team/students)